shirin-ermis/shirin-ermis.github.io/_pages/cv.md

 Experience in Research and Data Analysis
 ======
+* Machine Learning Researcher -- Frontier Development Lab (06/2025-08/2025)
+  * Developed a deep learning model reconstructing 3D structure of clouds from geostationary imagery to improve the global monitoring of tropical cyclone and other extreme weather events.
+Worked in a team of experts to implement open code using PyTorch Lightning.
+Results have been presented in live-streamed showcase and submitted to NeurIPS.
 * Research Assistant on Climate Damages -- Oxford Sustainable Law Program (09/2024-present)
   * Worked in an interdisciplinary team to assess methods for calculating flood damages with a hydrological model
   * Within four weeks summarised methods on calculating climate damages from flooding and submitted advice to the US State of Vermont for Climate Superfund Law